Aliki-Ntouzgou/SEiP-Assignments/unittesting/README.md

 # Unit Testing

-This folder is created for the purposes of applying and testing <b>unit testing</b> and <b>code coverage</b> utilities on a simple java project that consists of some mathematical methods.
+This project is created for the purposes of applying and testing <b>unit testing</b> and <b>code coverage</b> utilities on a simple java project that consists of some mathematical methods.

 ## Structure